fortnite fnbr-31-00-c5s4-social-gameplay-logo-shot3-1920x1080-1920x1080-553f8ebbd67e_Crop

 Epic Games have parental control options for Fortnite.
 Set up parental controls within Fortnite by selecting your Player Icon and then Menu Icon.
 You’ll need to link the account to a parent email address, and then set up a 6-digital Parental Controls PIN.

 Epic Games’ parental controls include managing your child’s online social interactions (voice chat and text chat permissions), filter mature language, require a PIN to add friends, and make purchases.
+You can set limits for total time spent in Fortnite, and whether they can request more time.

 There are also parental control options depending on the gaming console being used for game play.
 Our parental controls resource outlines the popular console parental control options.